Stem Cells – The Next Frontier is Here

 Adult stem cells are derived from the patient’s bone marrow.
 Next, a unique solution containing platelet-rich plasma and the harvested stem cells is created in strict accordance with FDA guidelines.
 This healing elixir is then injected into problematic regions such as degenerated joints, ligaments, herniated discs, muscles, etc. A cascade of self-repair activities at the cellular level commences as the patient’s own newly activated stem cells start to morph into the required cell types including osteoblasts (bone cells) and chondrocytes (cartilage cells).

-Recent pilot studies as reported by researches in the science journals, Arthritis Research & Therapy and Transplantation, clearly suggest that injections of stem cells provides superior cartilage repair outcomes.
-Patients showed rapid and progressive functional improvement with betterment of cartilage quality.
+Recent pilot studies as reported by researches in the science journals, Arthritis Research & Therapy, and Transplantation, clearly suggest that injections of stem cells provide superior cartilage repair outcomes.
+Patients showed rapid and progressive functional improvement with the betterment of cartilage quality.
 Specifically, this provides a “valid alternative treatment for chronic knee osteoarthritis” according to the scientists.
 Stem cell research may reverse the projected sevenfold increase in primary and revision knee replacements expected in the United States between 2005 and 2030 according to reports in the Journal of Engineering in Medicine.

 Nam H, Karunanithi P, Loo W, Naveen S, Chen H, Hussin P, Chan L, Kamarul T. The effects of staged intra-articular injection of cultured autologous mesenchymal stromal cells on the repair of damaged cartilage.
 Arthritis Research & Therapy 2013, 15:R129.